cwage/cwagecraft/README.md

 2. Import into Prism Launcher, MultiMC, or similar launcher
 3. Launch and enjoy!

+## Development / Building

+- Source of truth: run `./setup.sh` to build/export the pack.
+Do not use `packwiz add/remove` directly.
+- Mods list lives in `mods.yaml`.
+By default, running `./setup.sh` will:
+  - Ensure each mod listed in `mods.yaml` is present.
+  - Keep existing, pinned versions (no automatic upgrades).
+- To upgrade all mods to latest tracked versions, run: `./setup.sh --upgrade`.
+- To bootstrap `mods.yaml` from the current pack state, run: `./setup.sh --export-mods`.

+Pinning behavior: versions are effectively pinned by the generated `cwagecraft/mods/*.pw.toml` files.
+The `--upgrade` flag will re-resolve versions and update those pins.

 ## Custom Configurations

 ### Tinkers' Construct Early Levelling